Horbenkodev/hugo-blog/content/posts/how-to-create-a-booking-website/index.md

 ---
+ceoTitle: How to Create a Hotel Booking Website
 title: How to Create a Hotel Booking Website
+breadcrumbs: Hotel Booking Website
+slug: how-to-create-a-booking-website
+draft: false
-publishDate: '2023-05-24T00:00:00Z'
+publishDate: 2023-05-24T00:00:00Z
-authors: []
-description: If you are planning to create booking website, read this article to understand how to deliver a solution to advance your business and impress users.
 image: hotel-booking.png
 og_image: hotel-booking-socials.png
+description: If you are planning to create booking website, read this article to understand how to deliver a solution to advance your business and impress users.
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - web-development-team
+categories:
+  - business
 industries:
   - travel
-categories: []
+questionary:
+  - question: What is a hotel booking website?
+    answer: It is a website that unites offers from different hotels and allows users to book rooms for the desired periods of time and pay for them online.
+  - question: How much does it cost to create hotel website?
+    answer: The cost will depend on many factors including the complexity of your solution, the number of required integrations, and functionality.
+The prices usually start at $30K.
+If you want to get more accurate figures for planning your budget, you can always contact our team and get a quote.
+  - question: How long will it take to build an online hotel booking system?
+    answer: As well as in the case of project costs, its duration is affected by various factors and conditions.
+But if we turn to an example of a solution with a standard set of features, its development will take around 12-16 weeks.
 ---
 Do you remember the last time when you called a hotel to book a room?
 Yes, we know, it's a very complicated question.
 Probably you have never done it all.
 Today the processes in the hospitality industry don't look as they used to several decades ago.
 A major part of the interaction between a hotel and guests takes place on an online hotel booking system.
 And without any doubt, it is a win-win game.
 While clients can greatly save time and book a room with just a couple of clicks at any time of the day, hotels can automate this process and minimize risks caused by human factors.